 Outside of work, I am a keen cyclist, History enthusiast and enjoy travelling with my family.
 I have two football mad children, and often spend weekends on muddy football pitches with Tom and Izzy.

 Christina has been the headteacher of Kew Woods Primary School since September 2012.
 Kew Woods Primary school is a two-form entry school in Southport.
 20% of pupils are pupil premium, 23% are free school meals, 26% have special educational needs, 4% have an Educational Health Care Plan, 10% of pupils have EAL.
 Kew Woods was rated a Good school by Ofsted November 2017 and chose to academise and become part of The Southport Learning Trust on 1st April 2019.

 Kew Woods has been awarded Early Years Quality Mark, ArtsMark Silver, Sports Mark Platinum, National Children’s Bureau Well-being for school’s Award, Anti-Bullying Alliance Gold School Award and is an Apple Regional Training Centre for Technology.
-In 2021, the school was awarded the Optimus SEND Inclusion Aware and is currently working on achieving the Science Quality Mark.
+In 2021, the school was awarded the Optimus SEND Inclusion Aware and achieved the Primary Science Quality Mark in September 2021.